About CFS®

 Today's Software

-CFS 13 provides calculations from the 2018 Edition, including ASD and LRFD methods (U.S. and Mexico) and the LSD method (Canada).
-Calculations from the 2016, 2012, 2010, 2007, 2004, 2001, and 1999 editions continue to be available in CFS.
-Also, the 2002 Edition of the ASCE Specification for the Design of Cold-Formed Stainless Steel Structural Members (ASCE-8-02) is used for ASD and LRFD methods with stainless steel materials.
+CFS 14 performs calculations in accordance with the 2022 Edition, including ASD and LRFD methods (U.S. and Mexico) and the LSD method (Canada).
+Calculations from the 2018, 2016, 2012, 2010, 2007, 2004, 2001, and 1999 editions continue to be available in CFS.
+In addition, CFS 14 performs calculations for stainless steel members in accordance with the ASCE 2022 Edition of the Specification for the Design of Cold-Formed Stainless Steel Structural Members (ASCE 8-22), including ASD and LRFD methods.

 Author

 Bob Glauz is the author of the CFS software products.
-He earned his Bachelor's degree in Civil Engineering from the University of Missouri – Rolla in 1982, and Master's degree in Civil Engineering from the University of Kansas in 1988.
-He is a licensed, practicing Professional Engineer, member of the American Iron and Steel Institute (AISI) Committee on Specifications, chair of the AISI Subcommittee on Member Design, member of the Structural Stability Research Council (SSRC), and member of the SSRC Task Group on Stability of Steel Members.
+He earned his Bachelor's degree in Civil Engineering from Missouri University of Science and Technology in 1982, and Master's degree in Civil Engineering from the University of Kansas in 1988.
+He is a licensed, practicing Professional Engineer, member of the American Iron and Steel Institute (AISI) Committee on Specifications, chair of the AISI Subcommittee on Member Design, vice-chair of the ASCE 8 Committee on the design of cold-formed stainless steel members, member of the Structural Stability Research Council (SSRC), and member of the SSRC Task Group on Stability of Steel Members.

 RSG Software, Inc.